 Supply chain management is a lucrative industry, with many businesses worldwide implementing it into their daily operations.

-Supply chain and logistics have evolved over the years as more businesses realise the importance of creating links that take products from production to the end consumer.
+Supply chain and logistics have evolved as more businesses realise the importance of creating links that take products from production to the end consumer.

 REGENT offers supply chain management courses designed to equip you with all the skills you need to gain meaningful employment within the supply chain.